FrankHassanabad/jsonWebTokenExample/README.md

 ==================

 Example of using JWT (JSON Web Tokens) to generate an access token as if it came from an Auth server such as a OAuth2 provider.
+This uses a public/private key pair based on a Elliptic Curve Asymmetric algorithm.
+The private key is used to encrypt tokens on the Auth server and the public key is available for download by any service needing to verify tokens on a continuous basis without wanting to make additional roundtrips to the Auth server.

 More information on [JWT](https://tools.ietf.org/html/rfc7515#section-3.3), [Elliptic Curve](https://wiki.openssl.org/index.php/Command_Line_Elliptic_Curve_Operations),